ph101pp/js-objct/readme.markdown

 #JS objectfactory

-A JavaScript modular inheritance class that works nicely with browserify, CommonJS or just vanilla JavaScript.
+A modular JavaScript inheritance library that works nicely with browserify, CommonJS or just vanilla JavaScript.

 ----------------

 __Keyfeatures:__

-* Functions and Objects can extend and be extended.
+* Multiple inheritance.
+Objects can be modular assembled for each new class.
+* Private, privileged and public methods.
+Closures are preserved and kept separated for each instance.
+* factory objects can be extended and used with the objectfactory.
 * Easy definable constructor function
 * Overwritten methods can be accessed with the _super keyword.
-* Objects can be modular assembled for each new class.
-* Private, privileged and public methods.
-Closures are preserved and kept separated for each instance.
 * Possibility to define abstract classes and methods
 * "Static" object methods are preserved and passed along.
+* Very light weight.

 ----------------

 I developed the objectfactory for my bachelor thesis project [jnstrument](http://jnstrument.com), where I used a node server and browserify to serve the JavaScript.

+I was originally looking at the [Simple JavaScript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/) by John Resig, but found it to be to "public".
+I wanted to make use of closures and "private" methods.
+Also instances should be separated from eachother, so that changing one wouldn't affect the others.
+So I started to make changes on John Resigs script and soon ended up rewriting it completely.

-Because this class turned out to be pretty valuable I decided to create this spin off project.
+The outcome of this rewrite turned out to be a light weight library that was very valuable and awesome for my project.
+It also turned out that there are other people having similar ideas and are better in explaining why this is awesome: [Fluent JavaScript – Three Different Kinds Of Prototypal OO](http://ericleads.com/2013/02/fluent-javascript-three-different-kinds-of-prototypal-oo/) by Eric Elliott.

 #Documentation